A Week in Krabi: Limestone, Longtails, and the Best Pad Thai in Thailand

 Verdict: Don't skip this for another beach day.
 The inland stuff is what makes Krabi special.

-Day 7: Departure and the Regret List
+Day 7: Departure and the List for Next Time

-Would I Go Back?
+Would You Go Back?

 Krabi isn't the cheapest place in Thailand anymore — the tourism machine has seen to that.
 But compared to Phuket or Koh Samui, it's still remarkably affordable, significantly less commercialized, and the natural scenery is on a different level entirely.
-If you're exploring the region, Chiang Mai offers a compelling comparison.
-For a different perspective, consider Phuket as well.

 The limestone karsts alone are worth the flight.
 Everything else is a bonus.